-- Termly meetings with all Class Teachers and TAs to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - Pupil progress meetings - Regular meetings (where appropriate) with the Learning Support Assistants / TAs.
+Regular meetings with all Class Teachers and TAs to discuss children on the SEN register and their provision, as well as further meetings and discussion as required.
+Pupil progress discussions Regular meetings (where appropriate) with the Learning Support Assistants / TAs.